-1.44 Where an Interested any Party applies for a review, the Licensing Authority has to be satisfied that the person making it qualifies as an Interested Party and that the grounds are relevant.
+1.43 Where an Interested any Party applies for a review, the Licensing Authority has to be satisfied that the grounds are relevant.
 There is no appeal to the decision of the Authority other than by way of judicial review.

-- 1.45 As the Licensing Authority can generally only determine whether a person is an Interested Party by reference to the name and address of the person making the application, this Authority will not consider any application that fails to provide those details. - 1.45 The Licensing Authority accepts that in exceptional circumstances, an Interested Party may not wish to provide his/her personal details to the licence or certificate holder.
-In those circumstances an Interested Party might consider providing the relevant Responsible Authority with details of how they consider the licensing objectives are being undermined so that the Responsible Authority can apply for a review. - 1.47 Where possible and appropriate the Council, Essex Police and/or Essex Fire Service will give early warning to licence holders of any concerns about problems identified at premises and of the need for improvement. - 1.48 No more than one review from interested parties will be normally permitted within any 12 month period on similar grounds except in exceptional and compelling circumstances.
+- 1.44 The Licensing Authority accepts that in exceptional circumstances, an Interested Party may not wish to provide his/her personal details to the licence or certificate holder.
+In those circumstances an Interested Party might consider providing the relevant Responsible Authority with details of how they consider the licensing objectives are being undermined so that the Responsible Authority can apply for a review. - 1.45 Where possible and appropriate the Council, Essex Police and/or Essex Fire Service will give early warning to licence holders of any concerns about problems identified at premises and of the need for improvement. - 1.46 No more than one review from interested parties will be normally permitted within any 12 month period on similar grounds except in exceptional and compelling circumstances.